 Co-payments are fixed amounts set by your insurer and are your financial responsibility.
 Co-pays are due when you arrive for your appointment.
-At Pioneer Valley Surgical Associates, we accept payment by cash, debit card, personal checks, and Mastercard, Visa, Care Credit or Discover credit cards.
-If you do not have your copayment, your appointment will be cancelled and rescheduled.
+At Pioneer Valley Surgical Associates, we accept payment by cash, debit card, personal check, and Mastercard, VISA, Care Credit or Discover.
+If you do not have your co-pay, your appointment will be cancelled and rescheduled.

 Co-insurance is a percentage of the cost of the office visit, procedure or operation.
-Most plans are 80% paid by the insurance company and 20% is paid by you, the member.
+Most plans are 80 percent paid by the insurance company and 20 percent is paid by you, the member.

-Deductibles can be from $500 to $10,000 that must be met before the insurance company will start to provide coverage.
-This means that you, the member, must pay your deductible amount at the time of your office visit or before your operation.
-If you need an operation, our billing advisor and/or practice administrator will be able to advise you according to our policies and your insurance requirements.
+You must pay your co-insurance or deductible amount at the time of your office visit or before your operation.
+If you need surgery, our billing advisor and/or practice administrator can advise you according to our policies and your insurance requirements.
 We also offer financing through Prosper Healthcare Lending.

-Before you schedule an appointment, we recommend you check your insurance plan and ask if you need a referral for your physician.
-If you do need one but you did not obtain it prior to your appointment, you will be asked to sign a waiver making you responsible for the cost of the office visit.
+Before you schedule an appointment, we recommend you check your insurance plan to see if you need a referral from your primary care provider to see one of our surgeons.
+If you need a referral but don’t obtain one, we will ask you to sign a waiver saying that you agree to be responsible for the cost of the office visit.